Saudiimprint/visionteam-Wro2024/README.md

 ### Laser Cutter Machine

 - We used a laser cutter to create precise parts, such as engine gears.
-### RPLIDAR

--The RPLIDAR A1 is a low-cost 360-degree laser scanner for mapping and localization.

 ### Ultrasonic Sensor (HC-SR04)